bche3/Big-Data-Project-Voter-Prediction/README.md

 ## Project Overview

+Our objective for this project is to determine how aspects of individual voters’ socioeconomic status (SES), consisting of their income, education, financial security, accessibility to resources, and the like, influence how they decide to vote in the general or primary elections.
+It’s notable that societal influences and their living conditions, especially when living in certain politicized areas, may have a heavy effect on voter turnout for elections taking place so we’ve decided to explore any existing patterns from the state data provided.
+The datasets we chose to work with are states that are classified as “swing states,” meaning any state that could reasonably be won by either the Democratic or Republican candidate in a statewide election.

+Thus, our *main question* and *secondary questions* are:
+- **How does socioeconomic background (education, income, ethnicity, etc ) affect voter turnout?**
+  - **How does property (household/land) ownership, education level, and age/gender individually affect voter turnouts or patterns?**

-The project's focus was on the prediction of voter turnout in selected swing states (Arizona, Florida, Michigan, Nevada) using for General 2020 state election data consisting of 27,000,000+ observations through. logistical regression model.
-My contributions consisted of data preprocessing/cleaning, exploratory data analysis (EDA) for the Nevada dataset, and building the data pipelines using PySpark to predict voter turnout through a logistic regression model, achieving a consistent training AUC score of 70% and a peak test AUC of 73% in predicting turnout for four states.
-Performing ETL through initialization with a SparkSession and reading in the Parquet data from a GCS path, I converted the PySpark dataframe into a Pandas dataframe to perform EDA conducted to visualize distributions and explore correlations to extract insights into the relationships between various variables and data preprocessing to ensure the dataset was suitable for analysis, featurizing using string indexers, one-hot encoders, and assemblers.
+The project's focus was on the prediction of voter turnout in our selected swing states (Arizona, Florida, Michigan, Nevada) using for 2020 General Election state data consisting of 27,000,000+ observations through a logistical regression model.
+My contributions consisted of data preprocessing/cleaning, exploratory data analysis (EDA) for the Nevada dataset, and building the data pipelines using PySpark to predict voter turnout through a logistic regression model, achieving a consistent training and test AUC scores near 72% and both peak training and test AUC's at 73% for Arizona when predicting turnout for four states.
+Performing ETL using PySpark, I converted the PySpark dataframe into a Pandas dataframe to perform EDA conducted to visualize distributions and explore correlations to extract insights into the relationships between various variables and data preprocessing to ensure the dataset was suitable for analysis, featurizing using string indexers, one-hot encoders, and assemblers.
 Transitioning to model building, I chose to employ a Logistic Regression approach, focusing on the 'General_2020' response variable for binary classification.
 The objective was to predict, based on the label column, whether a voter participated (Y=1) or refrained from voting (Y=0) in the 2020 Primary Election.
 The selected predictor variables encompassed a range of demographic factors including age, gender, education level, ethnicity, dwelling type, median housing value, and estimated household income.
 In summary, the project's meticulous analysis, encompassing data preprocessing, exploratory data analysis, model building, and the interpretation of key metrics, provided nuanced insights into the intricate interplay between socioeconomic factors and voter behavior within swing states during the 2020 General Election.

 ## Installation and Setup